Mazes and fairytales as Chiuri debuts her Dior haute couture line

-Amid a lush garden setting at the French capital's Rodin museum, models opened the show in Dior's signature Bar jackets in black, re-invented into capes with hoods and worn with lace tops, pleated skirts and wide-leg ankle-length culotte trousers.
+Amid a lush garden setting at the French capital's Musee Rodin, models opened the show in Dior's signature Bar jackets in black, re-invented into capes with hoods and worn with lace tops, pleated skirts and wide-leg ankle-length culotte trousers.

 Chiuri also presented a selection of white dresses before moving onto dream-like frocks in pink, mauve, grey and blue for the evening.

-Flower embroidery adorned the tulle and organza dresses, some of them strapless, others with spaghetti straps, as did a variety of tarot symbols and stars.
+Flower embroidery adorned the tulle and organza dresses, some of them strapless, others with spaghetti straps, as did a variety of tarot symbols as well as stars.
 The princess-style gowns came in ruffled layered styles or with lace decorations.

 Models wore necklaces with butterflies or flowers.
 Flowers adorned headdresses for the romantic look.
 There was also a selection of dark velvet and metallic coloured evening gowns.